 Simply put, there is only enough time for a player to turn the lancer ONCE and also move it.
 Option 3 is only available immediately after the player's lancer was pushed.

 Keep in mind that during the push of a lancer, the lancer should be considered the same color as the sentry.
-This means it can jump over pieces of the sentry's color:
+This means it can jump over units of the sentry's color:

-Above, White can get out of check by pushing the lancer over the king and other White pieces as if the lancer is temporarily a White piece during the push.
-It would have to stop at the first Black piece, but in this case there isn't one on this bottom rank.
+Above, White can get out of check by pushing the lancer over the king and other White units as if the lancer is temporarily a White unit during the push.
+It would have to stop on the first Black unit's square, but in this case there isn't one on this bottom rank.
 The lancer is not allowed to turn back toward the knight because of the rule about not moving immediately back toward the sentry after a push.
 In this situation Black should still turn another direction and then move though, or else the lancer is stuck on that square aiming west for the remainder of the game.

 The pawn moves differently from how it captures.
 Each pawn moves one square straight forward, but from the 1st rank/very back rank or the 2nd rank/starting rank, it may slide 2 squares forward if desired.
 It captures one square diagonally forward.
 If an enemy pawn makes its first move 2 squares forward, stopping next to a player’s pawn (to the right or left of it), that player has the option (only on the very next move) to capture that enemy pawn “en passant” (in passing).
 It captures diagonally to the square the enemy pawn just passed through, and the enemy pawn is removed from the board.
 When a pawn reaches the last rank, it is immediately promoted: replaced by any other piece of the player’s liking aside from a king.
 If a pawn promotes to a lancer, that player may turn the lancer to any main direction to complete the move.
 If it promotes to a jailer, then enemy pieces orthogonally 1 square next to it are held immediately.
 The pawn's value is about 1.

-The rook slides orthogonally as many squares as one wants, assuming a friendly piece is not in the way.
-It can slide up to an enemy piece and capture it, then occupies the enemy piece’s former square.
+The rook slides orthogonally as many squares as one wants, assuming a friendly unit is not in the way.
+It can slide up to an enemy unit and capture it, then occupies the enemy unit’s former square.
 Its value is about 5.

-The knight is a “leaping” piece that can jump over pieces and pawns.
-It cannot be “blocked” by any pieces or pawns.
+The knight is a “leaping” piece that can jump over any units, friendly or enemy.
+It cannot be “blocked” by any any units.
 The movement is to any available square that is located 2 squares in one direction orthogonally and 1 square to either side (left or right from there); it is an “L” shape.
-Available squares are either empty or occupied by an enemy piece, which it can capture.
+Available squares are either empty or occupied by an enemy unit, which it can capture.
 Its value is about 3.

-The bishop slides diagonally as many squares as one wants, assuming a friendly piece is not in the way.
-It can slide up to an enemy piece and capture it, then occupies the enemy piece’s former square.
+The bishop slides diagonally as many squares as one wants, assuming a friendly unit is not in the way.
+It can slide up to an enemy unit and capture it, then occupies the enemy piece’s former square.
 Its value is about 3.2.

 The king can move one square in any direction and captures the same way.
-There is one exception; it can move 2 squares when it is part of a “castle.”
-Its value is “priceless” because one loses if the king is checkmated.
+There is one exception; it can move 2 or more squares if it is part of a “castle” (depending on whether you use the standard or randomized opening setup); Its value is “priceless” because one loses if the king is checkmated.
 However, many have estimated that its power is worth about 3 to 4, in terms of its influence on the game.

 8-Piece Chess has the same rules and goal of standard chess, but with these additions: